-In addition to an increasing speed, there are hazards such as bombs and walls that you must physically dodge.
+In addition to increasing speed, there are hazards such as bombs and walls that you must physically dodge.
 The result is a full-body workout with a pulse-thumping EDM soundtrack.
 It’s an entrancing experience that could only succeed in virtual reality.

 An extensive single-player career mode will challenge you for hours with increasingly specific requirements needed to beat the campaign.
 Free play lets you pick any song to jam out to with togglable modifiers to support or challenge you.

 A novice player might turn on a bonus multiplier helper, while a sadis — I mean expert ups the challenge by limiting their game to a single mistake before failure.
-Recently, Beat Saber added a multiplayer update so you can compete head to head against friends to see who the most skillful swordsman is within your friend group.
+Recently, Beat Saber added a multiplayer update so you can compete head-to-head against friends to see who the most skillful swordsman is within your friend group.

 5. The Walking Dead: Saints & Sinners

-The Walking Dead: Saints and Sinners is the Quest’s first AAA single player game.
+The Walking Dead: Saints and Sinners is the Quest’s first AAA single-player game.
 This herculean effort combines a lengthy campaign, satisfying physics and realistic environments for an immersive horror experience.
 You’ll sneak, shoot and scavenge your way through a zombie-filled New Orleans with every major choice you make resulting in equally hefty consequences.

 An advanced crafting system allows you to construct makeshift gear with a believable weight and scale.
-Just like real life, you’ll have to properly grip these weapons that are prone to breaking with extended use.
+Just like in real life, you’ll have to properly grip these weapons that are prone to breaking with extended use.
 Between degrading weapons and a restrictive stamina system, you have to decide on the best path to complete objectives.
 Stealthy approaches may make things more difficult as a mission plays out.
-On the other hand, rolling up to encounters guns blazing often leaves you weaponless against a hoard of the undead.
+On the other hand, rolling up to encounters with guns blazing often leaves you weaponless against a hoard of the undead.

 The Walking Dead: Saints and Sinners strikes a balance of immersion and entertainment desperately missing from the Quest store right now.
-Next to the PC exclusive Half Life: Alyx, this is the best AAA VR campaign around.
+Next to the PC-exclusive Half-Life: Alyx, this is the best AAA VR campaign around.

 6. The Climb

 Sometimes you need a break from the virtual violence.
 That’s where Crytek’s VR game The Climb comes in.
 The developer that gave us Far Cry and Crysis created a stellar free-climbing simulator that trades in the pews of firearms for audible "oh wows" from its players.
-Realistically rendered environments courtesy of CRYENGINE give you the thrill of hanging off cliffs from the Alps to the American Southwest.
+Realistically rendered environments courtesy of CRYENGINE gives you the thrill of hanging off cliffs from the Alps to the American Southwest.

 All of the game’s courses provide a steep challenge and require the use of proper gripping techniques.
 There are multiple paths around each ascent for you to explore with different views of vistas and valleys as a reward.
 Successfully completing a climb allows you to rank up and purchase new gear.
 Failed runs are awarded fear-inducing plunges instead.